Language Prompt for Autonomous Driving: Dataset Overview

 \subsection{Data Collection and Annotation}

-Our NuPrompt is built on one of the most popular datasets for multi-view 3D object detection, Nuscenes~\cite{nuscenes2019}.
-While the original Nuscenes dataset includes visual images and point cloud data, we here focus solely on visual images for NuPrompt.
+Our NuPrompt is built on one of the most popular datasets for multi-view 3D object detection, nuScenes~\cite{nuscenes2019}.
+While the original nuScenes dataset includes visual images and point cloud data, we here focus solely on visual images for NuPrompt.
 As shown in Fig.~\ref{fig:labeling_pipeline}, the cars collecting the data are equipped with six different cameras: Front, Front Left, Front Right, Back Right, Back Left, and Back.
-These cameras have some areas of overlap with one another.
-When combined with their intrinsic and extrinsic matrices, our dataset covers 360$^{\circ}$ of 3D space for each scene.
+These cameras overlap in some areas.
+Therefore, NuPrompt provides 360$^{\circ}$ of 3D space for each scene.

-To efficiently generate training labels for the new dataset, we designed a three-step semi-automatic labeling pipeline as shown in Fig.~\ref{fig:labeling_pipeline}.
+To efficiently generate training labels for the new dataset, we designed a three-step semi-automatic labeling pipeline (see Fig.~\ref{fig:labeling_pipeline}).
 The first step aims at identifying language elements and associating them with 3D bounding boxes.
 The second step is to combine the language elements using certain rules.
 In the third step, we base the language element combinations to produce various language prompts using a large language model (LLM).
-In the next section, we will provide detailed information about these three steps is provided as follows.
+Detailed information about these three steps is provided as follows.